What types of Cars can be imported to Australia?

 Temporary Imports – For Temporary Importation you must have a Carnet de Passages.
 The car must not be sold in Australia and must be re-exported back to the originating country within 12 months.
 You will also have you pay a bond or have a bank guarantee covering the import taxes for Customs.

 Additional Import Permits – There are also several other discretionary vehicle import permits for exhibitions, military forces, special purpose vehicles and repairs available.
 Please contact us for any further advice or information.

-Left Hand Drive Vehicles – The same Import Permit schemes above apply to left hand drive cars as for right hand drive cars but only cars older than 30 years can generally be registered as a left hand drive vehicle in most states of Australia.
+Left Hand Drive Vehicles – The same Import Permit schemes above apply to left hand drive cars as for right hand drive cars.
+Each state has different regulations regarding registering Left Hand Drive Vehicles.
+Please CLICK HERE to find the links to each states requiredments.